-The Presentation Timer button opens the dialog to the right.
-It is intended as a shortcut way to run a standard color-changing presentation timer on RGB displays.
+The Presentation Timer button opens the above dialog.
+It is intended as a shortcut way to run a standard color changing presentation timer on RGB displays.
 An example usage is that a presenter is given a certain amount of time to give their talk.
 That is the Total Countdown Time setting.
 The color of the display can be set for the duration of this time.
 At some later time, the color of the display is changed to give the presenter a visual indication that their time is nearing its end.
 The change in color is set with the Color Change Time setting.
-Finally, if desired a count up timer can be started when the countdown ends to keep track of the speaker's time over their allotted limit.
+Finally, if desired a count up timer can be started when the count down ends to keep track of the speaker's time over their allotted limit.
 The internal relay can also be triggered when the count down reaches zero for a programmable length of time.

+For TimeZone clocks, with the second text line display, additional information can be put on the display during the count-down.
+This can be text, or it can be bargraphs.
+Colors and variable attributes can be set for these modes.
 Once the settings for time, color, relay, and count up are made, the Reset button is clicked to send the program to the clock.
 The program, similar to the Pres:300-60 example in the Timer Programs will be stored to the 9th location in the clocks timer program memory.
 Clicking the Start button will begin the count down.
 The count down can be paused by clicking the Start button again and the Reset button resets the program back to its initial values and updates any changes made in the dialog.
 The resulting timer program can be viewed in the Timer Program dialog by getting the current program.
 It will be named to match the timings chosen in this dialog.

-· Countdown to Date Button
+Countdown to Date Button